tirtadji-com/rpi_debian_ha_supervised/README.md

 # Execute the script
 `bash install.sh`

+# Check your IP since in most cases changes into a new one
+Once you get the new IP you can check your HA + Portainer and its should work.

 # Default installation is for HA + Portainer
 You can access **portainer** by running it on your browser at `http://<YOUR-IP>:9000`